turbomarc/raft_pm_exercise/README.md

 8. Resources
 - Inventory of people, tools, and other resources available for this project
-- OUTPUT: List of all people, tools, and other resources available for enabling the team to complete the project
+- OUTPUT: List of all people, tools, and other resources available for enabling the team to complete the project, including access as needed

-## Meeting 2
+## Meeting 2 - Full Team

 1. Roadmap
 - Review the overall vision and roadmap to ensure we're all on the same page